 There are several classification schemes for antibiotics:

 The most important method of classification is based upon chemical structure.
 Antibiotics of a particular structural class generally show similar patterns of effectiveness, toxicity, and allergic potential.

-They have very strong and rapid bactericidal effect on bacteria.
-Amino glycosides are not effective against anaerobes.
-They act upon several sites of bacterial cell (outer membrane, Ribosomes).
-Amino glycosides are preferably used in combination with other antibiotics.
+They have a very strong and rapid bactericidal effect on bacteria.
+Aminoglycosides are not effective against anaerobes.
+They act upon several sites of the bacterial cell (outer membrane, Ribosomes).
+Aminoglycosides are preferably used in combination with other antibiotics.

-They are bactericidal drugs inhibiting bacterial cell wall synthesis in a step prior to beta lactam action.
+They are bactericidal drugs inhibiting bacterial cell wall synthesis in a step before beta-lactam action.
 They interfere with RNA synthesis or injure the protoplast.
-They have large molecular size and hence are not able to penetrate the cell wall and are not absorbed from the gastrointestinal tract.
+They have a large molecular size and cannot penetrate the cell wall, and are not absorbed from the gastrointestinal tract.
 The drugs are excreted almost exclusively by glomerular filtration.

 Used for Staph or Strep infections RESISTANT to Methicillin.

 Vancomycin potentiates the nephrotoxicity of aminoglycosides.